uppedtrout/Better-config/README.md

 must run roughly 800 pages in length, as there is a reference in one of the stories concerning some lacunae on a page in the 700's It had been copied and reprinted in various languages - the story goes - among them Latin, Greek and English.
-Doctor Dee, the Magus of Elizabethan fame, was supposed to have possessed a copy and translated it.Downloaded from www.holybooks.com This book, according to the mythos, contains the formulae for evoking incredible things into visible appearance, beings and monsters which dwell in the Abyss, and Outer Space, of the human psyche.
+Doctor Dee, the Magus of Elizabethan fame, was supposed to have possessed a copy and translated it.
+This book, according to the mythos, contains the formulae for evoking incredible things into visible appearance, beings and monsters which dwell in the Abyss, and Outer Space, of the human psyche.